 1. Your Grip is Your Steering Wheel

 A neutral grip is your best friend when it comes to wrist function.
 If your grip is too strong (hands rotated too far away from the target) or too weak (hands rotated too far toward the target), you'll have to make compensations to get the clubface square.
-A neutral grip allows the wrists to hinge up and down freely a consistent clubface position.
+A neutral grip allows the wrists to hinge up and down freely for a consistent clubface position.

 For a right-handed golfer, here’s a quick checkpoint: When you look down at your left hand, you should see about two knuckles.
 The "V" formed by your thumb and index finger should point somewhere between your chin and your right shoulder.
 This position puts your wrists in prime condition to hinge correctly.